korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 So there's our third constructor.
 And you can see, it's only setting three of five instance fields.
 So that's one way of doing it, buf of course, the disadvantage here
-is that our account number and our balance, aren't included.
+is that our account number and our balance aren't included.
 But we could call the five argument constructors, and pass a couple of default values, so let's do that.
 We'll also comment out the initialization code